mmckechney/SqlBuildManager/Docs/commandline.md

 _Note:_
 1. the values for `/UserName`, `/Password`, `/BatchAccountKey` and `/StorageAccountKey` will be encrypted.
 2. If there are duplicate values in the `/SettingsFile` and the command line, the command line argument will take precedence.
+3. You can hand-craft the Json yourself in the [format below](#settings-file-format) but the password and keys will not be encrypted (which may be OK depending on where you save the files)

 #### Script Extraction from Dacpac (/Action=ScriptExtract)
 - `/PlatinumDacpac="<filename>"` - Name of the dacpac containing the platinum schema